terenceponce/dotfiles/README.md

 - Symlinks `~/.tmux.conf` → `tmux/conf`
 - Includes vim key bindings and mouse support
 - After installation, enter tmux and press `<prefix> + I` to install plugins

+### Oh-My-Posh Prompt
+- Installs Oh-My-Posh prompt engine using the official installer
+- Configures dracula theme via GitHub URL (no local theme files)
+- Adds initialization to ~/.bashrc automatically
+- After installation, restart your shell or source ~/.bashrc to see the new prompt

 ## Supported Package Managers